-Report of Executive Compensation Committee on 2007 Executive Compensation
+Report of Executive Compensation Committee on 2008 Executive Compensation

-The Executive Compensation Committee of the Board of Directors (the "Committee") determines the compensation of the Chief Executive Officer and recommends to the full Board the compensation levels for the remaining named executive officers of the Company.
+The Executive Compensation Committee of the Board of Directors (the "Committee") determines the compensation of the Chief Executive Officer and recommends to the full Board the compensation levels for the remaining Named Executive Officers of the Company and all other executive officers of the Company.
 The Committee also oversees the administration of the Company's executive compensation programs.
 To assist in determining the proper levels of compensation for the CEO and the remaining executive officers, the Committee engages an independent executive compensation consultant to provide the Committee with advice on such matters.
-The Committee is composed entirely of independent Directors each of whom the Board has determined (i) meets the independence criteria specified by the Securities and Exchange Commission and (ii) applicable sections of the New York Stock Exchange listing standards.
+The Committee is composed entirely of independent Directors, each of whom the Board has determined (i) meets the independence criteria specified by the Securities and Exchange Commission and (ii) applicable sections of the New York Stock Exchange listing standards.

 The Committee is responsible for monitoring and reviewing the compensation programs described in this CD&A. None of the members of the Committee are employees of the Company and may not be employees of the Company.
-As part of fulfilling its responsibilities, the Committee reviewed and discussed the compensation programs, officer salaries, target grants for fiscal 2007, and this CD&A of this Proxy Statement with management and the Committee's independent compensation consultant.
-The Committee discussed and considered the independence of Buck Consultants with representatives of Buck Consultants, reviewing as necessary all relationships and services that might bear on the objectivity of Buck Consultants.
-The Committee provided to Buck Consultants full access to the Committee to meet privately and Buck Consultants was encouraged to discuss any matters they desired with the Committee and/or if necessary with the full Board of Directors.
+As part of fulfilling its responsibilities, the Committee reviewed and discussed the compensation programs, officer salaries, target grants for fiscal 2008, and this CD&A of this Proxy Statement with management and the Committee's independent compensation consultant.
+The Committee discussed and considered the independence of Hay Group with representatives of Hay Group, reviewing as necessary all relationships and services that might bear on the objectivity of Hay Group.
+The Committee provided Hay Group with full access to the Committee outside the presence of management, and Hay Group was encouraged to discuss any matters they desired with the Committee and/or, if necessary, with the full Board of Directors.

-Based upon the Committee's review and discussions referred to above, the Committee recommended that the Board of Directors include this CD&A along with all accompanying tables and footnotes in its Annual Proxy Statement for the year ended December 31, 2007, filed with the Securities and Exchange Commission.
+Based upon the Committee's review and discussions referred to above, the Committee recommended that the Board of Directors include this CD&A along with all accompanying tables and footnotes in its Annual Proxy Statement for the year ended December 31, 2008, filed with the Securities and Exchange Commission.

-EXECUTIVE COMPENSATION COMMITTEE

-OF THE BOARD OF DIRECTORS

-John R. Myers, ChairmanJames B. Busey IV
+EXECUTIVE COMPENSATION COMMITTEE OF THE BOARD OF DIRECTORS John R. Myers, Chairman S. Marce Fuller Dr. Allen A. Kozinski William B. Mitchell

-S. Marce Fuller

-Dr. Allen A. Kozinski

-William B. Mitchell

-John B. Nathman